-Hearing set for man charged in 'Vote Trump' church burning
+Bond reduced for man charged in 'Vote Trump' church burning

 - Woman killed in wrong-way collision with ambulance on I-5

+“As everybody knows, you can indict a ham sandwich, so it’s not going to be that hard — even though they have nothing we’ve seen from the discovery, nothing that says Mr. McClinton had anything to do with it,” Morris said.

+Morris said he expects McClinton to post bond and be released from jail.

-McClinton, 45, lives in the Greenville suburb of Leland.
-Mississippi Department of Corrections records show he spent several years in prison on convictions of armed robbery and other crimes.
+McClinton lives in the Greenville suburb of Leland.
+Mississippi Department of Corrections records show he spent several years in prison for armed robbery and other crimes.

-Officials haven’t revealed what led to McClinton’s arrest.
-Mississippi Insurance Commissioner Mike Chaney, who is also the state fire marshal, said investigators don’t believe the fire and vandalism were politically motivated, despite happening during the contentious presidential election season.

-Greenville is a Mississippi River port city and hub of commerce in the cotton-growing delta.
-About 78 percent of its 32,100 residents are African-American.
+“Anything like this is outside the character of Mr. McClinton and the family as far as we know,” Morris said.
+“We understand that he’s had other issues with the law, but they have nothing to do with this and he has nothing to do with this.”

-Hopewell was founded in 1905 in the heart of an African-American neighborhood, and the congregation now has about 200 members.
-Some walls of the beige brick church survived the fire, but the remaining walls of the structure were recently torn down.
+Hopewell was founded in 1905 in the heart of an African-American neighborhood, and the congregation has about 200 members.
+Some walls of the beige brick church survived the fire, but the remaining walls were torn down.
 Rebuilding could take months.
+On Thursday, the only things left on the small lot where the church used to stand were a white steeple and a black iron bell.

 Since the fire, Hopewell members have been worshipping in the chapel at First Baptist Church of Greenville, a predominantly white congregation that says Hopewell can stay as long as it needs a home.